Originally published August 17, 2023

 Background

-Jay has recently served as the inaugural Executive-in-Residence for Public Service at Columbia University’s Data Science Institute.
+Jay served as the inaugural Executive-in-Residence for Public Service at Columbia University’s Data Science Institute.
 He was previously a Visiting Professor in the Stillman School of Business and the MS-Business Analytics Capstone & Co-Program Director (External Relations) at Seton Hall University.
 Jay previously served as the Distinguished Chair of Applied Business and Finance at Harrisburg University of Science and Technology.
 Before that, he was the Orkand Endowed Chair of Management and Technology in the Graduate School at the University of Maryland University College (UMUC).
 Jay served as a Full Professor in the Carey Business School at Johns Hopkins University.

 At Johns Hopkins University, Jay was the founding Program Director for the Graduate Certificate in Competitive Intelligence and the Capstone Director of the MS-Information and Telecommunications Systems for Business Program, where he engaged over 30 organizations in industry, government, and not-for-profits in capstone projects.